Career & Education Resources

 First-Gen Researchers

-First generation college graduates or those whose parents do not have four-year degrees can gather to create a space to discuss this aspect of diversity.
-Join the Community to make new connections, discuss your own perspectives on policy research as a first generation researcher and find ways APPAM can continue to support this group.
+First-generation college graduates or those whose parents do not have four-year degrees can gather to create a space to discuss this aspect of diversity.
+Join the Community to make new connections, discuss your own perspectives on policy research as a first-generation researcher, and find ways APPAM can continue to support this group.

 LGBTQ+ Researchers

 This Community was created to help better support LGBTQ+ members and increase inclusivity and diversity.
-Discussions include challenges faced by research on policy issues, challenges faced by LGBTQ+ researchers, policy challenges with the LGBTQ+ community and more.
+Discussions include challenges faced by research on policy issues, challenges faced by LGBTQ+ researchers, policy challenges with the LGBTQ+ community, and more.

 Women in Economics

 Questions?
-E-mail Rebecca Cox at rcox@appam.org
+Email Michelle Avaroma at [email protected]

 Close